jaeksoft/opensearchserver/src/doc/en/documentation/api_v1/pattern.md

 ));
 ```

-Replace the crawler patterns with the one's stored in a text file (one per line):
+Replacing the crawler patterns with the ones stored in a text file (one per line):

 ```php
 $oss->pattern(file_get_contents('patternlist.txt'), true);